3N4N/luzarsblog/_posts/2020-04-04-in-praise-of-horror.md

 ---
-title: "What Makes a Good Horror"
+title: "In Praise of Horror"
 date: 2020-04-04
 categories: Article
 comments: true